 Action Girl: Sayaka was among the first action-geared ladies in Japanese anime

-Achilles in His Tent: Kouji did this — out of all people! — in episode 7.
-After mobs of people expressed their displeasure in having his hometown leveled by a Humongous Mecha battle by harassing him and after a quarrel with Sayaka, Kouji decided since nobody wanted him fighting, he would stay in home.
+Achilles in His Tent: Kouji, of all people, did this in episode 7.
+After mobs of people expressed their displeasure in having their hometown leveled by a Humongous Mecha battle by harassing him, and after a quarrel with Sayaka, Kouji decided since nobody wanted him fighting, he would stay at home.
 Of course, it did not last long.

-Action-Hogging Opening: The openings of the trilogy feature more action -featuring the titular HumongousMechas tearing their way through an army of enemies-, and a better animation than an average episode of their series -especially of Grendizer-.
+Action-Hogging Opening: The openings of the trilogy feature more action (featuring the titular HumongousMecha tearing its way through an army of enemies), and a better animation than an average episode of their series, especially Grendizer's.

 Adults Are Useless: The series plays with the trope, but subverts it.
-The weapon most powerful in the world is handed over to a teenager, and Dr. Hell and his servants (who are all adults) are unable defeat a bunch of teenagers... but neither Kouji nor Sayaka nor Shiro — nor Boss and his gang — would have been capable of protecting humankind and defeat Dr. Hell if they would not been supported by plenty of adults.
-All workers in the Institute (starting with Prof. Yumi, who was a good scientist and strategist) were fully competent and without them Mazinger Z would have not got the frequent upgrades, repairs and maintainance it needed.
+The most powerful weapon in the world is handed over to a teenager, and Dr. Hell and his servants (who are all adults) are unable to defeat a bunch of teenagers... but neither Kouji nor Sayaka nor Shiro (nor Boss and his gang) would have been capable of protecting humankind and defeating Dr. Hell if they had not been supported by plenty of adults.
+All workers in the Institute (starting with Prof. Yumi, who was a good scientist and strategist) were fully competent and without them Mazinger Z would not have gotten the frequent upgrades, repairs and maintenance it needed.

-Air Jousting: Dr. Hell started sending flying Beasts after Kouji and Mazinger-Z as soon as the episode 19.
-Mazinger got a Mid-Season Upgrade to grant him flight capabilities in episode 34, and in that same episode Kouji got his first aerial battle (Against Genocyder F9).
-Since that moment and through the whole series he had many climatic aerial duels against flying enemies like Kirma K5 (who used hit-and-fly-off tactics) or Jeiser J1 (that could easily blast Mazinger away, was impervious to his weapons and forget Kouji to chase it across the sky in spite of Mazinger was nearly out of power and the cockpit was smoking).
+Air Jousting: Dr. Hell started sending flying Beasts after Kouji and Mazinger-Z as soon as episode 19.
+Mazinger got a Mid-Season Upgrade to flight capability in episode 34, and in that same episode Kouji got his first aerial battle (against Genocyder F9).
+Since that moment and through the whole series he had many climatic aerial duels against flying enemies like Kirma K5 (who used hit-and-fly-off tactics) or Jeiser J1 (that could easily blast Mazinger away, was impervious to his weapons and forced Kouji to chase it across the sky despite Mazinger being nearly out of power with a damaged cockpit).

 Airborne Aircraft Carrier: Ghoul, a flying fortress commanded by Count Brocken.
-It had capability for housing a large number of Brocken's Iron Cross troops, dozens of combat jets and Mechanical Beasts, and it could mask itself from radar devices, fly at high altitude and spend several months airborne without needing landing.
+It had the capability to house a large number of Brocken's Iron Cross troops, dozens of combat jets and Mechanical Beasts, and it could mask itself from radar devices, fly at high altitude and spend several months airborne without needing to land.

 All There in the Manual: Many supplementary materials (such like the Mazinbible book) have been released, providing with additional information and backstory about the series and the worlds where they happen, their characters, blueprints of mechas and bases...

 Almost Kiss: Kouji and Sayaka do this in the Mazinger-Z vs Great General of Darkness, right when Kouji is going to sortie with Mazinger-Z to fight a battle he knows he can not win, and thinking he'll die.
 Sayaka stops him to give him his little brother's birthday gift, and both stare into each other's eyes for a long while... and then Kouji turns around and leaves.
-Cue millions of fans groaning in exhasperation.
-In the manga version of that moment, though, they DO kiss.
+Cue millions of fans groaning in exasperation.
+In the the manga though, they do kiss.